HeyGen Dashboard Overview and Navigation Guide | HeyGen

-Get familiar with the HeyGen dashboard and core navigation so you can confidently set up your account and start creating
+Get familiar with the HeyGen dashboard and main navigation so you can confidently set up your account and start creating

 Step 1: land on your dashboard